DoTheEvo/veeam-prometheus-grafana/README.md

 * The idea what
  [job and instance](https://prometheus.io/docs/concepts/jobs_instances/) represent.
-  In pushgateway I guess the job is still just overal main idea and instance is about final undivisable target.
-Final in sense that if taking disk usage data, do you put computer name as instance which can have multiple disk, or the disk themselves as instance?
-IMO the disk.. but what about partitions?
+  In pushgateway I guess the job is still just overal main idea and instance is about final unique, err instance.

 Prometheus requires linux [line endings.](